Survivor: All-Stars: Season summary

 The season was filmed in the Pearl Islands in Panama.

 Eighteen players from previous seasons were divided into three tribes of six: Chapera, Mogo Mogo, and Saboga.
 Saboga lost the first two immunity challenges and, during a shelter-building challenge, built a shelter that quickly flooded.
 Saboga's poor conditions caught up to them and, after losing a crucial reward challenge, the four remaining members were divided between the other two tribes.
 Chapera accepted the newcomers, Rupert and Jenna L., and the two entered a solid majority alliance with de facto leader Rob M. and his closest ally and romantic interest Amber.
 Rob M. and Amber also had alliances with the other members of the tribe, however a winning streak ensured that they never had to break any of them.
 Mogo Mogo struggled after Lex decided to vote out the stronger members of the tribe in order to cement his control, causing Mogo Mogo to continually lose challenges and approach the merge in the minority.

 Two players voluntarily left the game.
 Jenna M., fearing for her mother's health, decided to drop out on day 9 and return to her mother's side; her mother would die eight days later from cancer.
-Sue also left, distraught after an incident during an immunity challenge in which a naked Richard had brief but inappropriate bodily contact with her.
+Sue also left, distraught after an incident during an immunity challenge in which a naked Richard had brief but inappropriate bodily contact with her after she forced herself in Hatch's way in the challenge.

 With ten players remaining, a tribal switch was held where players took new headbands out of Jeff's bag.
 In an odd and crazy twist of fate, each player simply drew a buff of the opposite tribe color except Amber, with the net effect of having Amber forced into the old Mogo Mogo tribe under the Chapera name.
 After Chapera lost the next immunity challenge, Rob M. whispered a deal to Lex to save Amber, promising that he would make it up to him later in the game.

 Rob M. and his former tribe mates continued to dominate the rest of the game, systematically eliminating the rest of Lex's alliance.
 Rob M. and Amber then honored their deal with Rupert and Jenna L., eliminating the rest of the original Chapera tribe.
 After convincing Jenna L. to vote Rupert out in order to avoid a tie, Rob M. won the final immunity challenge and took Amber into the final two.
 It was recognized by the jury that the finalists played as a pair, however Rob M.'s strategic gameplay was deemed more outwardly vicious than Amber's quieter and more social game.
 The jury decided that Rob M. had been too aggressive in his handling of the jury, choosing Amber as the winner in a vote of 4–3.